 8. A conditional use permit shall be issued only after all conditions specified herein have been met.
 Evidence of violation of the regulations, including but not limited to air and water contamination, shall be cause for an immediate cessation of mining and milling activities.

 9. Solution mining, in situ mining of an ore body with circulation of chemicals through injection and recovery wells, for minerals is prohibited.

-CHAPTER 5.32 SANITARY LANDFILLS, RUBBLE SITES, COMPOSTING SITES, WASTE TIRE SITES, AND RESTRICTED USE SITES REQUIREMENTS.

-The site must meet the requirements of the State Department of Environment and Natural Resources for the use which is proposed.